viliaapro/sml/README.md

 In `linalg.sml`, rudiments of linear algebra.

-In `search.sml`, machinery for search with Kleisli arrows with the usual Kleene algebra operation.
+In `search.sml`, machinery for search with Kleisli arrows with the usual Kleene algebra operations.
 This is used by the parser.
 Simple parsers for s-expressions and indented trees are presented in `sexp.sml` and `tree.sml`.